Bwindi Impenetrable Forest

 Wildlife and Birding in Bwindi Impenetrable Forest

 Bwindi Impenetrable forest national park has a population of around 340 gorillas of which an estimated 116 are habituated.
 Gorillas are intelligent, majestic, gentle giants that share over 90% of their genetic material with humans.
-All of Bwindi’s habituated gorillas are known individually by the rangers and have been given names in order to identify them.
+All of Bwindi’s habituated gorillas are known individually by the rangers and have been given names to identify them.
 The males can weigh more than 500lb and some silverbacks exceed 6ft!
 Thousands flock into the country for the Gorilla Trekking activity in Bwindi Impenetrable forest.

 Great Gorilla Trekking Safaris